 There are three components to the study abroad pre-departure orientation: the general, regional, and online tutorial.
 Students are required to participate in all aspects of the orientation including reviewing online materials and attending both the general and regional orientations.

-The general orientation covers topics like health and safety, culture shock, student conduct, and career preparation.
-Students will have the opportunity to speak with professionals from the Student Health Center, Counseling Center, Career Center, and Student Conduct Office.
+The general orientation covers topics like health, safety, culture shock, student conduct, and more.
+Students will have the opportunity to speak with professionals from the Student Health Center, Counseling Center, and the Dean of Students Office.

 The regional orientation explores information specific to students’ region or country.
 This orientation provides students with a closer look into the culture and academic system of their region or country.
 Students will explore cultural differences and similarities of the host destination.
 Exchange students, faculty, staff, and former study abroad students may be invited to the regional orientation to discuss their personal experiences with the region.

 Some of the topics covered in the regional orientation include passports and visas, budgeting, packing, academics, communication, culture, travel, housing, health, and safety.